Motion to sit in private

 Voting Aye meant

-Support holding this parliamentary session behind closed doors, away from public scrutiny
+Support holding this parliamentary session behind closed doors, excluding the public.

 Voting No meant

-Oppose closing the session to the public, insisting parliamentary proceedings remain open and transparent
+Oppose closing proceedings to the public, upholding the principle of open and transparent parliamentary debate.

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.